 At times, it may seem like Vitamin B is an alphabet soup assortment of options, with the likelihood of you running into everything from B-1 to B-12 as you determine the best choices for your needs.

-To simplify things a bit, here are 9 things you should know about Vitamin B:
+To simplify things a bit, here they are:

 1. B is complex.
 Actually, you’ve probably heard of B-complex as a supplement.
 The eight B vitamins — B1, B2, B3, B5, B6, B7, B9, B12 — when combined in one supplement often go by this name.
 They all are essential in keeping our bodies functioning properly, helping convert food into the fuel that energizes us.